spantaleev/matrix-docker-ansible-deploy/docs/prerequisites.md

 - [`just`](https://github.com/casey/just) for running `just roles`, `just update`, etc. (see [`justfile`](../justfile)), although you can also run these commands manually

+- Strong password (random strings) generator on your own computer.
+The playbook often requires you to create a strong password and use it for settings on `vars.yml`, components, etc. As any tools should be fine, this playbook has adopted [`pwgen`](https://linux.die.net/man/1/pwgen) (running `pwgen -s 64 1`).
+[Password Tech](https://pwgen-win.sourceforge.io/), formerly known as "PWGen for Windows", is available as free and open source password generator for Windows.
+Generally, using a random generator available on the internet is not recommended.

 - An HTTPS-capable web server at the base domain name (`example.com`) which is capable of serving static files.
 Unless you decide to [Serve the base domain from the Matrix server](configuring-playbook-base-domain-serving.md) or alternatively, to use DNS SRV records for [Server Delegation](howto-server-delegation.md).

 - Properly configured DNS records for `example.com` (details in [Configuring DNS](configuring-dns.md)).